2 new California fires burn homes, send resid... | Taiwan News

 The latest blazes erupted in the heavily populated inland region east of Los Angeles as strong, seasonal Santa Ana winds continued to blow with gusts of up to 60 mph (96 kph) predicted to last until the evening before they fade away.

 A fast-moving fire spread into the northern neighborhoods of the city of San Bernardino, forcing the evacuation of 490 homes — approximately 1,300 people, the San Bernardino County Fire Department said.
-Aerial video from a news helicopter showed at least four home burning as the fire grew to 200 acres (80 hectares).
+Fire Chief Don Trapp said initial assessment showed that six homes and two outbuildings were destroyed or damaged in the 200-acre (80-hectare) fire.

-In neighboring Riverside County, evacuation orders were issued for homes around a 75-acre (30-hectare) fire in the city of Jurupa Valley.
+In the nearby city of Jurupa Valley, evacuation orders were issued for homes around a 150-acre (60-hectare) fire.
 Three residences and two outbuildings were confirmed destroyed, the county's fire department said.

 "There was one moment when I could see nothing but dark smoke and I was like, 'We're going to die,'" said Qiana McCracken, assistant director of nursing for the Riverside Heights Healthcare Center.